Discover which foods around the world bring luck when eaten on New Year's Eve, and learn how to pronounce them.

 Learn how to say Happy New Year in all languages.

-In Italy, eating grapes during New Year's Eve dinner brings prosperity and good luck.
-In Spain and Mexico, though, just eating grapes does not do the job: you need to pop exactly a grape for each stroke of midnight, for a total of 12 grapes, which symbolizes the 12 months.
-For each grape a wish must be expressed.
+“Chi mangia uva a Capodanno conta i quattrini tutto l’anno”, this Italian proverb says: those who eat grapes on New Year’s Eve, spend the year counting their money.
+In Italy, eating grapes during New Year's Eve Dinner brings prosperity and good luck.
+In Spain and Mexico, though, just eating grapes is not enough: you need to pop exactly a grape for each stroke of midnight, for a total of 12 grapes, one each month of the year.
+For each grape, a wish must be expressed.
 Only then, wealth, good fortune, and success will be guaranteed.

-In Germany, Poland, and Scandinavia, the ultimate New Year's Eve lucky food is the herring.
-When consumed at midnight on December 31st, this particularly pungent fish brings good luck and helps to overcome hangover.
+In Germany, Poland, and Scandinavia, the ultimate New Year's Eve lucky food is herring.
+When eaten at midnight on December 31st, this particularly pungent fish brings good luck and helps to overcome hangover.
 Ein gutes neues Jahr (Happy New Year in German); Szczęśliwego Nowego Roku (Happy New Year in Polish); Godt Nyttår (Happy New Year in Norwegian); Gott Nytt År (Happy New Year in Swedish).

-Romanians are more careful about foods that bring bad luck, than about those which bring good luck.
-In Romania, chicken, turkey, and any bird with wings must not be eaten during New Year's Eve dinner.
-All the animals with wings will make the fortune fly away.
-La mulţi ani (Happy New Year in Romanian).
+Romanians aren't interested in food that brings good luck, they are more concerned about those that bring bad luck.
+In Romania, chicken, turkey, and any bird with wings must not be eaten during New Year's Eve dinner: all the animals with wings will make the fortune fly away.